alexander784/CLI/README.md

    ## Key Features:
    Hiker Profiles:

-Create and manage hiker profiles, including names, contact information, and emergency contacts.
+Create and manage hiker profiles, including names, contact information, and emergency contacts. <br>
    Equipment Tracking:

-Record and manage the inventory of hiking equipment.
+Record and manage the inventory of hiking equipment. <br>
     Trip Planning:

-Plan and organize new hiking trips and assign hikers.
+Plan and organize new hiking trips and assign hikers.<br>
      Database Integration:

 Hikers Management leverages SQLAlchemy to store and organize data efficiently in an SQLite database.
 Ensure data integrity and easy retrieval for future analysis and reporting.